 What you get with OReGO

 Oregon is the first state in the U.S. to adopt a road usage charge program – an innovative way to pay for our transportation system needs.
-OReGO participants pay a per-mile fee of 1.5 cents instead of the traditional fuel tax, and receive a tax credit for fuel used.
+OReGO participants pay a per-mile fee instead of the traditional fuel tax, and receive a tax credit for fuel used.
 In addition, some vendors offer features like Trip Logs, Check Engine Light Decoder, Find My Car, and Badges that unlock for good driving behavior.
 You can even compete with friends and family to see who can unlock the most badges.

 How OReGO works